hardcpp/BeatSaberPlus/README.md

 	 - Can re-order player options menu for better accessibility.
  - **MenuMusic:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#menu-music))
 	 - Replace menu ambient sounds with music!
-	 - Play any songs from your custom levels or you own selection of music!
+	 - Play any songs from your custom levels or your own selection of music!
 	 - Player interface shows in the menu on left with Prev/Random/Play/Pause/Next buttons and with a volume selector.
 	 - **A play button to play the current song level**.
  - **Multiplayer+:** (Documentation under construction!!)
-	We are making a separate Multiplayer for Beat Saber.
-It can have some functionalities for players and streamers.
-This part of BS+ is under development, but players can now test and play it now.
-Stability and performance improvements have been seen for a better experience !
-	 - Functionalities work for Quick Play, Server creation, Joining code and room finding with basic search
+	 - Basic features included like Quick Play, Server creation, Joining code and room finding with basic search
-	 - In the rooms, you can change room code, hide and show the code, play up to 20 peoples (40 with one patreon present)
+	 - In the rooms, you can change room code, hide and show the code, play up to 20 people (40 with one patreon present)
-	 - With your multiplayer+ setup, you can manage the permission for Mods, Vips or users to show the code in chat with "!room" command
+	 - With your multiplayer+ setup, you can manage the permission for Mods, Vips or users to be able to get the code in chat with ‘!room’ or no
 	 - Custom Songs with BeatSaver support
 	 - ScoreSaber and BeatLeader support
 	 - Noodle/Chroma & 360/90 maps support